vippsas/vipps-design-guidelines/README.md

 *Use the Vipps logo with other brand logos.*

-If you're using the full logos of other brands to indicate different payment options in your payment flow, favor the Vipps logo over the Vipps mark.
+If you're using the full logos of other brands to indicate different payment options in your payment flow, use the Vipps logo instead of the Vipps mark.
 Display "Vipps" in text next to the logo if you're doing so for other brands.
 Don't alter the Vipps logo in any way.
 Use only the logo provided by Vipps.

 #### Mark